 Alexandria is the second-largest city in Egypt, and the largest city on the Mediterranean coastline.
 Alexandria is Egypt's largest seaport, serving approximately 80% of Egypt's imports and exports and is an important industrial centre because of its natural gas and oil pipelines from Suez.
 Alexandria is also an important tourist resort.
 Egypt is in Northern Africa, bordering the Mediterranean Sea, between Libya and the Gaza Strip, and the Red Sea north of Sudan, and includes the Asian Sinai Peninsula.
 The climate is desert with hot, dry summers and moderate winters.
 The official language is Arabic.
 English is widely spoken in business circles in Cairo and Alexandria; while French and German are less common.
 English is often used in business correspondence, most road signs and company logos carry English translations.
 Attempts to use Arabic are appreciated.
 The main religions are Islam and Christianity.
 The economy of Egypt depends mainly on agriculture, media, petroleum exports, and tourism; there are also more than three million Egyptians working abroad, mainly in Saudi Arabia, the Persian Gulf and Europe.
 In Egypt Islamic values and local cultural sensitivities should be respected.
 It is not advisable to take photographs of local people, or official buildings etc. It is advisable to use your right hand for eating, greeting and accepting gifts.
 Expatriate business dress is conservative and formal.
 Expatriate women generally dress modestly, with high necklines, hems below the knee and sleeves at least to the elbows.
 The working week is Sunday to Thursday.
 The security risk for expatriates in Egypt is medium, but high in North Sinai.
 Risks include those related to political activism, and terrorism, as well as violent protests, however these are not specifically targeted at expatriates.
 Expatriates should however be cautious not to offend Muslim sensibilities.
 The currency of Egypt is the Egyptian Pound (EGP).
 ATMs are common, especially in the main tourist / expatriate areas.
 International hotels mostly accept payment by credit card.
 Medical facilities outside Cairo and other major cities and resorts are generally relatively basic and require immediate payment.
 Hepatitis A infections have been reported.
-The population of Alexandria is 5.2 Million (2018 est.), while the inflation rate (CPI) is 13.1% for Egypt as at April 2018.
-For a single Expat, the personal income tax rate in Egypt is progressive up to 22.5%.
+The population of Alexandria is 5.2 Million (2019 est.), while the inflation rate (CPI) is 12.7% for Egypt as at January 2019.
+Xpatulator Hypothetical Tax for Egypt is based on the current personal income tax rates which are progressive up to 22.5%.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Alexandria, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Alexandria as at 1 April 2018 is very low in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: High 3) Communication: Very Low 4) Education: Very Low 5) Furniture & Appliances: Low 6) Groceries: Very Low 7) Healthcare: Average 8) Household Accommodation: Average 9) Miscellaneous: Very Low 10) Personal Care: Very High 11) Recreation & Culture: Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Alexandria is for example -21.9% cheaper than Houston TX for groceries, 15.4% more expensive for household costs than Kuala Lumpur, and -30.7% cheaper for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Alexandria, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Alexandria as at 1 January 2019 is very low in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very High 3) Communication: Very Low 4) Education: Very Low 5) Furniture & Appliances: Average 6) Groceries: Very Low 7) Healthcare: Average 8) Household Accommodation: Average 9) Miscellaneous: Very Low 10) Personal Care: Very High 11) Recreation & Culture: Very Low 12) Restaurants Meals Out and Hotels: Very Low 13) Transport: Very Low Alexandria is for example -22.5% cheaper than Houston TX for groceries, 20.8% more expensive for household costs than Kuala Lumpur, and -8.4% cheaper for transport costs than Dubai.
 The hardship premium for Alexandria for an expat from Perth, is for example 30%, i.e. host location (Alexandria) premium of 40% minus home (Perth) location premium of 10%.
 Alexandria is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Alexandria?
 Register subscribe to your home location and Alexandria and run your personalised reports.